10up/figma-to-wordpress-theme-json-exporter/INSTALL.md

 2. Go to Menu > Plugins > WordPress Theme.json Export > Export to theme.json
 3. In the plugin UI, you can:
    - Choose to include typography presets (from text styles)
+   - Upload an existing theme.json file to merge variables into it
    - Preview the generated theme.json and additional style files
    - Download all files as a zip package

+### Using an Existing theme.json

+If you want to merge Figma variables into an existing theme:

+1. Prepare your existing theme.json file
+2. In the plugin UI, locate the "Base theme.json" section
+3. Click "Choose File" and select your theme.json file
+4. The file name will appear when successfully loaded
+5. Click "Export Variables" to merge your Figma variables into the theme
+6. All existing theme settings will be preserved, with new variables added under settings.custom

 ## Using the Generated Files in WordPress